Yellow jack: Description

 The yellow jack shows the typical body profile of the genus Carangoides, having a moderately deep, compressed elongate shape, with the dorsal profile slightly more convex than the ventral profile.
 It is a large fish, growing to a known maximum length of 1 m, although more common seen below 45 cm, and a maximum weight of 14 kg.
 The dorsal profile of the head is slightly curved from the snout to the nape, with the eye having a moderately well developed adipose eyelid.
 One of the major diagnostic features is that the upper jaw does not reach to the interior margin of the eye.
 Both jaws contain narrow bands of villiform teeth, with these bands becoming wider anteriorly.
 The dorsal fin is in two parts, the first containing seven spines and the second of one spine followed by 25 to 28 soft rays.
 The anal fin is similar to the second dorsal fin, consisting of two anteriorly detached spines followed by one spine and 21 to 24 soft rays.
 The lobes of the dorsal and anal fins are slightly pronounced, and the pectoral fin is falcate, being longer than the head.
 The lateral line has a slight, extended anterior curve, with this curved section being longer than the posterior straight section.
 The straight section of the lateral line has 22 to 28 scutes, with rest of the body being covered in smooth cycloid scales, and the chest being completely scaled.
 The caudal peduncle has bilateral paired keels present.
 There are 24 vertebrae and a total of 24 to 30 gill rakers.

 The yellow jack is a pale yellow-green-blue dorsally, becoming silver on the underside.
 Juveniles show around five vertical bands, which fade to blotches and finally disappear altogether as the fish matures.
 The fins are all hyaline in appearance, often with a golden-brown tinge to them.
 Older fish tend to be more yellow, with large specimens having bright yellow fins.

 Distribution and habitat

 The yellow jack is distributed throughout the tropical to subtropical western Atlantic Ocean, ranging on the coast of America from Massachusetts to Maceio, Brazil.
 The species range includes hundreds of offshore islands in the eastern Atlantic, including Bermuda, the Bahamas, the West Indies and throughout the Caribbean Sea.
-Along with the bar jack, Carangoides ruber, it is only one of two species of Carangoides present in the Atlantic, with all others having Indo-Pacific distributions.
+Along with the bar jack, C. ruber, it is only one of two species formerly in Carangoides present in the Atlantic, with all others having Indo-Pacific distributions.